 - Cut unnecessary words.
 Words that don't contribute to the meaning of a sentence don't provide value to the reader.
 Phrases like "it is a commonly accepted fact that" impart little meaning, for example; stating the fact is enough to establish it as a fact.
 And avoid trying to be clever by being wordy: in Joseph Devlin's 1910 book "How to Speak and Write Correctly," he ridicules those who refer to an object as "a spatulous device for abrading the surface of the soil" rather than calling a spade a spade.

 - Combine related sentences.
-This might seem at odds with the goal of writing concise sentences, but if a sentence simply adds detail to the previous sentence, they might be better off as a single unit.
+This might seem at odds with the goal of writing precise and concise sentences, but if a sentence simply adds detail to the previous sentence, they might be better off as a single unit.
 For example, take these two sentences: "Jordan worked on an extremely successful advertising campaign.
 The campaign promoted the new Generic Co. online service."
 This could easily be condensed to "Jordan worked on an extremely successful advertising campaign promoting the new Generic Co. online service."